gotchoices/MyCHIPs/doc/learn-protocol.md

   Assuming all the nodes stayed connected and responded correctly through the lift sequences above, everyone now has exchanged their excess credits and collected other, more wanted ones in their place
   (or they all know the lift is expired and the chits can now be ignored).
   But if part of the network had a problem part-way through the lift, some nodes might be left in an indeterminate state.
-  They are committed to the lift, but they don't have the required signature to complete so they really don't know for sure if the lift should go through or not.
+  They are committed to the lift, but they don't have the required signature to complete so they don't know for sure if the lift should go through or not.

   Participating nodes can consult their local clock and get a pretty good idea of when the lift should have timed out.
   If this time is exceeded, they can reach out to the referee node to ask the status of the lift.